Geometry-Aware Scene Configurations for Novel View Synthesis: Experiments

-In experiments with both datasets, our scene-adaptive strategy enables improved novel view synthesis in both interpolation and extrapolation scenarios with optimal basis placement and geometric regularization.
-As our method is built upon the original NeLF-pro and LocalRF framework, the memory usage is identical to that of the original implementation, given the same number of bases.
-See supplementary material for additional results. \paragraph{Ablation study} In \cref{table:ablation}, we compare image metrics for different cases to analyze the effect of our basis placement and geometric regularization strategy.
-For NeLF-pro and LocalRF variants, we test on ScanNet++ and Zip-NeRF dataset each.
-To check the effect of our main components, we conduct experiments for basis optimization, robust depth loss in \cref{eq:robust_depth} on training viewpoint, and robust depth loss for novel views.
-We observe that each component of our strategy contributes to the increase in reconstruction quality as shown in \cref{table:ablation}.
-To further verify the effect of our novel view depth regularization strategy, we compare our method to the depth regularization using the randomly sampled viewpoint as done in \cite{regnerf, diffusionerf}.
-Furthermore, with LocalRF variants, we compare the effect of depth supervision using a monocular depth~\cite{dpt} with the supervision using depth from a \rebuttal{geometric scaffold}.
-For monocular depth supervision, we add the regularization term defined in \cref{eq:depth_loss}.
-Interestingly, our depth supervision strategy that uses \rebuttal{geometric scaffold} outperforms the original depth supervision using DPT~\cite{dpt}, in the original LocalRF implementation.
+In Table~\ref{table:ablation}, we compare image metrics for different cases to analyze the effect of our basis placement and geometric regularization strategy.
+For NeLF-Pro and LocalRF variants, we tested on ScanNet++ and Zip-NeRF dataset each.
+To check the effect of our main components, we conduct experiments for basis optimization, robust depth loss in Equation~\ref{eq:robust_depth} on training viewpoint, and robust depth loss for novel views.
+As demonstrated in Table~\ref{table:ablation}, each component contributes to reconstruction quality improvement.
+Furthermore, with LocalRF variants, we compare the effect of depth supervision using a monocular depth~\cite{dpt} with the supervision using depth from a geometric scaffold.
+For monocular depth supervision, we add the regularization term defined in Equation~\ref{eq:depth_loss}.
+Interestingly, our depth supervision strategy that uses geometric scaffold outperforms the original depth supervision using DPT~\cite{dpt}, in the original LocalRF implementation.
 See supplementary materials for qualitative comparisons.

-To further evaluate the robustness of our method across diverse scenarios, we analyze its performance under inaccurate geometry conditions and its applicability to certain outdoor scenes.
-As shown in the supplementary materials, our method effectively leverages \rebuttal{geometric scaffolds}, even when the provided geometry is imprecise.